 What Are The Effects Of Alcohol Addiction On Aging?

-The effects of alcohol on aging are boundless, but some of the most common age-related effects include the following:
+The effects of alcohol addiction and its aging effects can be varying, but some of the most common age-related effects include the following:

 #1- Depletion Of vitamin A & Other Essential Nutrients